martinsvat/SentenceFinder/README.md

 ```

 When `subsumption=true` all theta-reducible clauses are thrown out.
 Trivial constraints are in clause-wise approach
-safe-to-delete. `quantifiersReducibility=true` extends Subsumption from the paper beyond to different combinations of quantifiers.
+safe-to-delete. `quantifiersReducibility=true` extends Subsumption from the original paper beyond to different
+combinations of quantifiers (it's called `\theta*` in the second paper).

 There is `lexicographicalMatching` which, when set to `true`, switches the underlying engine to do pruning based on
 lexicographically minimal version of sentence (isomorphic setences, negations, and permuting arguments have to be turned